Is a Paul Smith Mini worth buying? — Phil Mires Classic Cars Skip to content

 Paul Smith Mini Price

-Today, the Paul Smith Mini commands a wide range of prices depending on its condition and mileage.
-A well-maintained model can cost anywhere between £8,000 and £25,000.
-However, the typical price for one in good condition hovers around £13,000.
-This range reflects the car’s rarity and the high demand among collectors.
+Today, the Paul Smith Mini commands a wide range of prices depending on condition, mileage, history and originality.
+A well-maintained model can cost anywhere between £8,000 and £25,000, although the typical price for one in good condition is often around £13,000.

 What Is the Paul Smith Mini Recharged?